Your Guide to a Sterile Processing Technician Career

 - Safety and risk control

-While certification isn’t required in all states, it is in a few.
-New Jersey, Tennessee, Connecticut, and New York require a certification from the International Association of Healthcare Central Service Materiel Management (IAHCSMM) or the Certification Board for Sterile Processing and Distribution (CBSPD).
+While SPT certification isn’t required in all states, some require a certification from the International Association of Healthcare Central Service Material Management (IAHCSMM) or the Certification Board for Sterile Processing and Distribution (CBSPD).

 Even in states where certification isn’t required, it makes your application for employment far more competitive.